-Staff Summary of Public Testimony on First Substitute: PRO: There has been a lot of effort in recent years to work on training and accountability for law enforcement officials.
+Staff Summary of Public Testimony On Proposed Substitute: PRO: There has been a lot of effort in recent years to work on training and accountability for law enforcement officials.
 There should be recognition that law enforcement officers are increasingly subject to doxing and threats to their lives, families, and property, and there should be push back on that because it is the right thing to do.
 Law enforcement officers enter this career to help communities.
 This is a straightforward bill.
 It increases the penalty for those types of behaviors.
 Washington is at the very bottom in terms of the number of law enforcement officers per capita in the country.
 Almost 500 net officers were lost last year.
 There is a lot of work to do to recruit and retain the best into the law enforcement community.
 This bill returns critical thinking and a balanced approach to public safety policy.
 Regardless of whether people agree with this career choice, all can agree that those who work should be able to do so safely.

 CON: This bill would turn another misdemeanor crime into a felony.
 Increasing punishment and sentence lengths doesn't deter crime or make police or public any safer.
 This bill would make mountains out of mole hills.
-It turns any alleged misdemeanor assault against an offduty police officer into a felony.
+It turns any alleged misdemeanor assault against an off-duty police officer into a felony.
 This includes touching, grabbing, pushing, shaking, slapping, spitting, and other mild forms of contact.
-Any mild touching can now be a felony depending on how the officer feels.
+Any mild touching can now be a felony depending on howhe officer feels.
 It gives more power to police to punish "contempt of cop."
 It is not necessary to give police more power to punish citizens.
 Shoving matches at a pickup basketball game, tackling a fleeing shoplifter, a slap from a significant other, possibly in self-defense, or an argument at a bar turning into a shoving match can all potentially be turned into felonies.
-This gives more power to punish disrespectful citizens.
+This gives more power to punish contempt of cop offenses.
+It is not necessary to give the police more power to punish disrespectful citizens.